Being more physically active and adhering to a Mediterranean diet appears to be associated with reduced Alzheimer’s risk.

 I also wrote a few times about how a Mediterranean-type diet can help slow cognitive decline.

-A research study has studied the combination of exercise and the Mediterranean diet -- the results are encouraging.
+A research study showed that the combination of exercise and the Mediterranean diet might be able to reduce the risk of Alzheimer's disease.

 The study found that